-The stack is the coordinated set of Hadoop components that you have installed.
-Use the following instructions to 1) upgrade a current, Ambari-installed and managed instance of a 1.3.2 or later version stack to a 2.1 version of the stack and 2) upgrade Ambari Server and Agents to 1.5.1 version.
+The Stack is the coordinated set of Hadoop components that you have installed.
+Use the following instructions to upgrade a current, Ambari-installed and managed instance of a 1.3.2 or later version Stack to a 2.1 version Stack.
 This procedure causes the upgraded stack to be managed by Ambari.

 If your stack has Kerberos Security turned on, you should turn it off before performing the upgrade.
-On Ambari Web->Admin view->Security-> click Disable Security.
+On Ambari Web > Admin view > Security > click Disable Security.
 You can re-enable Security after performing the upgrade.